-The Nicaragua canal bill introduced in the House by Representative Sulzer of New York provides for the immediate construction of that waterway by the United States, regardless of the pending so-called Hay-Pauncefote treaty.
-It places the ownership and the exclusive control of the canal in the hands of our government, and declares the Clayton-Bulwer treaty null and void.
+The Nicaragua canal bill introduced

+in the House by Representative Sulzer

+of New York provides for the immediate construction of that waterway by

-This comes pretty near expressing the general sentiment in this country.
-The American people believe the canal across the isthmus is a necessity for the special advantage of the United States.
-They are willing to build it on that account.
-When once built, the ditch will naturally be opened to the traffic of all nations engaged in peaceful trade, but the American people are not willing to invest millions in that enterprise with the understanding that other powers are to dictate terms as to the opening or closing of the canal.
-They want to reserve the right to say that no enemies of the United States shall be allowed to utilize that short route between the oceans, to the disadvantage of this country.
-They want to avoid the Suez canal situation which seems to be a bone of never-ending contention between Great Britain and France.
-And the only way of preventing a similar difficulty on this side is to place the exclusive control of the Nicaragua canal in the hands of Uncle Sam.
-That would insure the equal portant subject, which affects the welfare of all civilized humanity.
-We hope and believe that some at least of our experienced and talented physicians in this city, many of whom are estimable gentlemen, will take the pains to inquire into the other side of the vaccination question, from that in which they were trained when receiving their medical education.
-They will be surprised at the evidences to be obtained in opposition to orthodox notions and statistics on this subject.
+the United States, regardless of the

+pending so-called Hay-Pauncefote

+treaty.
+It places the ownership and

+the exclusive control of the canal in

+the hands of our government, and declares the Clayton-Bulwer treaty null

+This comes pretty near expressing the

+general sentiment in this country.
+The

+American people believe the canal

+across the isthmus is a necessity for the

+special advantage of the United States.

+They are willing to build it on that

+account.
+When once built, the ditch

+will naturally be opened to the traffic

+of all nations engaged in peaceful

+trade, but the American people are not

+willing to invest millions in that enterprise with the understanding that other powers are to dictate terms as to

+the opening or closing of the canal.

+They want to reserve the right to say

+that no enemies of the United States

+shall be allowed to utilize that short

+route between the oceans, to the disadvantage of this country.
+They want

+to avoid the Suez canal situation which

+seems to be a bone of never-ending

+contention between Great Britain and

+France.
+And the only way of preventing a similar difficulty on this side is

+to place the exclusive control of the

+le Sam.
+That would insure the equal

+ture must answer.